Uravai Kaatha Kili

 Uravai Kaatha Kili is a 1984 Indian Tamil-language film written and directed by T. Rajendar.
 The film stars Rajendar, Saritha, Jeevitha and Major Sundarrajan.
 It marked the first screen appearance of Rajendar's son Silambarasan.
 The film was released on 23 October 1984, during Diwali.

 Production

 Uravai Kaatha Kili marked the first screen appearance of Rajendar's son Silambarasan.

 Soundtrack

-The music was composed by and lyrics were written by T. Rajendar.
+The music was composed by Rajendar who also wrote the lyrics.